 Only one item grew by more than inflation in 2019.
-This was first-class stamps, whose cost rose by 4.48%, almost 2.5 times the inflation rate, which only rose by 1.74%.
+The cost of first-class stamps rose by 4.48%, which is almost 2.5 times the inflation rate, which only rose by 1.74%.
 All other items sat below inflation, including house prices, which only increased by 0.99%.
 This is a rare occurrence, as house prices have increased more than inflation for 26 of the 40 years analysed in the study.
 Most of the other items increased in price during 2019 (but by less than inflation), though the cost of both petrol and a loaf of bread decreased in price by 1.4% and 3.77% respectively.

 Finder’s banking and mortgage expert Matthew Boyle’s advice:

-Come to terms with your spending Apps like Yolt and Emma let you manage multiple accounts at once and give real-time spending updates so you can keep on top of what you are spending.
+Come to terms with your spending Apps like Money Dashboard and Emma let you manage multiple accounts at once and give real-time spending updates so you can keep on top of what you are spending.

 Learn from new habits and save money everyday Lockdown has meant that many of us are now working from home.
 Our recent research found that Brits are saving £44 per week by not going into the office.
 Those that are still working from home will have saved £1,012 because of this during lockdown.
 This highlights how costly going to the office can be.
 If and when you decide to go back to the office, cut down on buying lunches and coffees and put the money you save away.